 COVID-19: Working in Close Contact (less than 2 metres of others)

-Disposable face shields will be made available on request to those who must work in close contact, within less than 2m of others, irrespective of operational need.
-Face shields are not recommended for use by drivers in vehicles.
+Face shields or goggles are not recommended for use by drivers in vehicles.
 The use of eye protection (face shields or goggles) and other personal protective equipment (PPE) has already been established for certain employee groups in specific work settings with close contact with others and/or potential positive cases.
 These employees must follow established PPE requirements for their work areas and tasks.